bpanel-org/bpanel/README.md

 (`localPlugins` can be used for plugins you are developing in the `plugins/local` directory).
 Once you save the file, bPanel will automatically install the plugins and rebuild.

-Note that if you have some plugins or themes being loaded, this can take around 30 seconds as an `npm install` is run for you.
+Note that if you have some plugins or themes being loaded, this can take around 30 seconds as `npm install` is run for you.

 ## Customizing Your Docker Environment
 There are two docker services in the compose file: `app` and `bcoin`.